Signed in as:

 Lonpe holds an MBA from the Obafemi Awolowo University and a Diploma in Accounting and Payroll.
 She is a mediator in training with broad experience in people management and conflict resolution.
 She hails from Ile-Ife, Osun State, Nigeria.

-Oluwatosin Folowosele is the Director of Finance.
-He is a Graduate Student at Memorial University Newfoundland and Labrador and has a B.Sc Accounting degree.
+Oluwatosin Folowosele is a Graduate Student at Memorial University Newfoundland and Labrador and has a B.Sc Accounting degree.
 He has held the position of Financial Secretary as an undergraduate student at the departmental level and has a passion for volunteering.

 Chika Okeugo Frankie is the Director of Youth, Student & Cultural Affairs of The NCANL Inc. where she oversees everything pertaining to all youth members of the association including students within Newfoundland & Labrador.